Kolexx/Predicting-Customer-Churn-Identifying-Customers-that-are-Susceptible-to-Churn/README.md

 Customer churn: the rate at which customers discontinue their relationship with a business, is a critical metric that directly impacts long-term profitability and sustainability.
 In today's competitive market landscape, retaining existing customers is often more cost-effective and beneficial than acquiring new ones.
 High churn rates can signal underlying issues in customer satisfaction, service quality, pricing models, or product value, and failing to address them can significantly affect a company’s bottom line.

 This project aims to tackle the challenge of customer attrition by leveraging data-driven approaches to build a predictive model capable of identifying customers who are at risk of churning.
-By analyzing historical customer data—spanning demographics, transactional behavior, website interactions, service usage, and feedback—the model can detect patterns and early warning signs that correlate with churn behavior.
+By analyzing historical customer data spanning demographics, transactional behavior, website interactions, service usage, and feedback—the model can detect patterns and early warning signs that correlate with churn behavior.

 The goal is not only to achieve high predictive accuracy but also to uncover actionable insights that help businesses understand why customers churn.
 These insights can then inform targeted retention strategies, such as personalized communication, loyalty programs, service improvements, or promotional offers, all designed to reduce churn and improve customer lifetime value (CLV).